smeade/hellophoenix/README.md

 ### How to use this

-This repository is reference code for topics covered in the Phoenix guides.
-It's a cheat sheet of sorts with fully functioning code deployed to live demo apps.
+This repository is a cheat sheet of sorts with fully functioning code deployed to live demo apps.
+This is reference code for topics covered in the Phoenix guides.

 This repository is not a tutorial nor a replacement for reading them.
 Read the Phoenix guides for information about each topic (see 'guide' links).
 Refer to this repository for example code ('src' links) and demo-applications ('demo' links) demonstrating the topic.